cha mono

 ARTICLES

-Articles are normally about 800 words in length but longer or shorter articles are accepted.
-A journalistic style is preferred with few, if any, footnotes.
+Articles are normally about 800 words in length but longer or shorter articles are accepted (600-1000 words).
+A journalistic style is preferred, and articles should not have footnotes, though they may include a brief bibliography.

 Intersections is first and foremost the newsletter of the CHA bringing you information about the association’s activities.
 This includes reports and updates from CHA council members and everything related to the annual conference and general meeting.
 In addition, we seek to publish articles on a broad range of subjects of interest to practicing historians in Canada.
 Unusual research projects, controversies in public history or thoughtful reviews of museum exhibits, historic sites or any other place that might be of interest to our membership, could provide the basis for a great article for Intersections.
 We welcome your ideas.